 Credit Card Transactions -- Could They Be Free?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »If you had told me a decade ago that I could pay $40 a month for all the phone calls I could make coast to coast, I wouldn't have believed it.
+Opinions expressed by Entrepreneur contributors are their own.If you had told me a decade ago that I could pay $40 a month for all the phone calls I could make coast to coast, I wouldn't have believed it.
 I used to routinely have $250 phone bills.
 But now, as a reporter who frequently needs to call all over the country, I am a prime beneficiary of the new all-you-can-eat calling plans.

 What if credit cards could work the same way for small businesses--a flat fee per month for all you can charge?
 In a thought-provoking article on the retail-tech/e-commerce site Storefront Backtalk, Focus Brands vice president of information technology Todd Michaud opines that there could be.
 The credit-transaction business, he argues, is ripe for a disruptive new model that would radically lower costs for merchants.